johnny-zhang-1/Chess/README.md

 ### Team Responsibilities:
 Try and stay ahead of guidelines as much as possible and make sure to complete your class(don't procrastinate please).
 Ask for help and help others.
-Make sure to share most recent version of the code on GitHub as well so we can update the UML and readme :).
+Make sure to share the most recent version of the code on GitHub as well so we can update the UML and readme :).
 Johnny will do the code's "skeleton," Albert will do graphics, and Nathan will do UML, readme and anything else that needs doing.
 (In the end, Nathan created a "skeleton" of all the classes but the graphics related, while Johnny writes the methods for the individual pieces(king, knight, pawn, etc..).
 Albert's role remained the same).

 ### Known Bugs/Workarounds:
 Classes compile with each other now.
 If you select a piece but don't enter a location and press enter, the piece will delete itself.
-When you launch the program from board and the screen size is too small, the chess board will be too big sometimes and the pieces are out of place.
+When you launch the program from the board and the screen size is too small, the chess board will be too big sometimes and the pieces are out of place.
 We need to add the isLegal method for each of the classes to check whether or not you can move the piece to a certain position.
 We are having trouble trying to link up the classes with the isLegal method due to the removal of the Square class.